-The current Registrant email address is available via a Whois lookup.
+The current Registrant email address is now private.
 The domain update request may not have been accepted by the Registrant if

 - they have not seen, or have ignored, the emailed update request.
 Remind them and resubmit the transfer request.

 - the Registrant email is no longer in use or is incorrect.
 You will need to contact the registrar to update the registrant email address.

 There may be a dispute and the Registrant has denied the request.
 If you are not the domain owner, please make contact with them to resolve any outstanding agreements or concerns.

 If you have bought a domain from someone, ensure that you adhere to the arrangements of the sale and have paid any relevant fees, or they will deny the transfer request.

 The domain name is in Lock status

 Contact your registrar for assistance on how to unlock your domain for transfer, or alternatively, you can unlock your domain via their control panel.

 60 day Transfer Lock period